kaaengine/kaa/docs/tutorial/part05.rst

 The above is very similar to the force gun.
 You may run the game and see how it looks.
 The main difference is that the machine gun bullets don't bounce back when colliding with enemies.
 In fact they're not affected at all by any collisions, and behave as if they had very large mass, pushing enemies with great energy.
 It's because they're kinematic bodies.
-We need to handle MG bullet collisions with enemies manually.
+We'll fix that in a moment, by writing our own collision handler.

 Collisions handling
 ~~~~~~~~~~~~~~~~~~~